cmu-sei/crucible/docs/caster/index.md

 A workspace is where users:

 - Create an instance of a Terraform configuration
-- Run their plans (_Runs_ are a specific instance of a Terraform plan; explained [here](./caster-run-plan-apply))
+- Run their plans (_Runs_ are a specific instance of a Terraform plan; explained [here](./#run-plan-and-apply))
 - Manage the differences and the variables in their environments

 Users can access workspaces from a project's navigation pane in Caster.
-Users can add additional files, but _not_ additional directories, to a workspace.
+Users can add additional files, but *not* additional directories, to a workspace.
 The workspace view allows users to see all the runs that have been planned and applied.
 Runs shaded in red are destroyed operations, while runs in white signify various other status classifications.

 Users can `Plan`, `Destroy`, `Apply`, `Taint`, and `Reject` operations in real time in the workspace view.

+Caster.Api utilizes the Terraform binary in order execute workspace operations.
+This binary is running inside of the Caster.Api service. **Restarting or stopping the Caster.Api Docker container while a Terraform operation is in progress can lead to a corrupted state.**

+In order to avoid this, a System Administrator should follow these steps in the Caster UI before stopping the Caster.Api container:

+- Navigate to Administration > Workspaces
+- Disable Workspace Operations by clicking the toggle button
+- Wait until all Active Runs are completed

 ### Directories

 The top-level construct within a project is called a *directory*.
 A project can contain many directories.
 Directories contain files that make up a particular Terraform configuration, workspaces that represent a specific instance of that configuration, and sub-directories.
 Directories are meant to be used primarily for organization and shared resources.

-**Directory Hierarchies**
+#### Directory Hierarchies

 Directories can contain sub-directories to create a _hierarchy_ of directories and the configuration files contained within them.
 When a run is created in a workspace, the files in the workspace, the workspace's directory, ***and all parent directories*** are merged together and passed to Terraform as a single configuration.
 This eliminates redundancy when developing many environments that are largely the same, or sharing a set of common variables or data across many configurations.

-> For example, a large deployment might have a top-level directory that defines global variables like `vlan ids` and `team ids` in use, and then sub-directories that define resources that use those variables.
+For example, a large deployment might have a top-level directory that defines global variables like `vlan ids` and `team ids` in use, and then sub-directories that define resources that use those variables.

 Users can add, rename, delete, or export a directory from the navigation panel on a project's main Caster page.